 After Peace Corps service, I taught, worked as a librarian and got my first freelance writing job with Reader's Digest.
 The Digest editor assigned me sports and games for How to Do Just about Anything, a book which sold 50 million copies world-wide.
 Reader's Digest made a vast fortune on that book alone, while the writers earned $25 to $75 dollars per article.
 I learned economy of language writing such pieces as "How to Play Tennis" in fifty words.

 In 2010, I was awarded the Diana Bennett Fellowship at the Black Mountain Institute at UNLV, where I wrote my most recent novel, The Honoured Guest: Anne Alger Craven, Witness to Sumter, in Her Words.

-Presently, I spend time in Fall River, MA, where I took the tour of the Lizzie Borden house.
+Presently, I spend time in Fall River, MA, where I went on a tour of the Lizzie Borden house.
 By the time the tour had ended, I knew who killed Lizzie's parents and it surely wasn't Lizzie.
 The competition, however, is stiff.
 Since I started writing this novel, another novel with an entirely different take on the crime was published.
 And there is a film presently in the works, again, with another take altogether.
 I'll keep up my work on my own version, which, I'm convinced, is the real one.